MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 > [!NOTE]
 > This article applies to Microsoft Edge version 77 or later.

-## Deprecated policies
+## New and deprecated policies

-The following table lists the deprecated policies for this update.
+The following table lists the new and deprecated policies for this update.

 |Name|Caption|
 |--|--|